 Light machine guns: high ammo capacity, high rate of fire, and is great to use to clear out crowds in small areas.
 Has lengthy reload times and can't have iron sights used so that the weapon isn't completely overpowered.

 New Game+: The Infamy system.
-Once you hit level 100, you can choose to reset your character level back to 0 while also losing all your spending cash and $200,000,000 from your offshore account.
+Once you hit level 100, you can choose to reset your character level back to 0 while also losing all your spending cash and from your offshore account.
 All of your guns and armor are relocked due to level restriction and you'll also lose all of your class skills.
 Becoming infamous earns you a card to show off to other players displaying your infamy and you'll earn infamy points to spend in a special infamy tree.
 You can earn up to 5 levels of infamy, which also means having to reset 5 times.
-OVERKILL intends to increase the number of Infamy levels as time passes.
+OVERKILL intends to increase the number of Infamy levels as time passes, up to a maximum of 14 - with the final card being the Ace of Spades.

 Ninja: Repeatedly referenced.
 There's the Shinobi Ghost Skill, and then the Shadow Raid heist.
 All the achievements read together sound like a Badass Creed.